zubairazami/Optimization-of-IEDR-for-Feature-Extraction-in-Opinion-Mining/README.md

 ```bash
 python3
 ```
-Then on the python console:
+Then on the python console use the following code snippet to download nltk data:
 ```python
 >>> import nltk
 >>> nltk.download('punkt')